-Hiring an EDI mapping solution company can help build XML formats used by businesses or trading partners while retaining the investment in EDI infrastructure.
+Hiring an EDI solution provider can help build XML formats used by businesses or trading partners while retaining the investment in EDI infrastructure.
 The first and original form of EDI mapping used customized in-house software that links EDI and in-house ERP or accounting systems.
 However, this was quite an expensive and complex process.
 Companies adopted it on a large scale to eliminate manual data entry tasks in the back-end systems.

 One of the critical challenges in EDI mapping is the complexity of the process.
 EDI mapping involves converting data from one format to another, which can be complex and time-consuming.
 It requires in-depth knowledge of source and target data formats and expertise in programming languages and data mapping tools.